Prakhardubey2001/Prakhardubey2001/README.md

 ### Hi there 👋

+## I AM PRAKHAR DUBEY persuing B.Tech in AKTU.
+# ENTHUSIAST OF COMPUTERS AND GAMING.

 <!--
 **Prakhardubey2001/Prakhardubey2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.